 Another point chalked up for us introverts.

 I sip water from my Ocean Bottle.
-I am better than both these hijos de puta, because every time I refill my bottle, some plastic gets taken from the ocean somehow – although I don’t really understand how.
+I briefly feel morally superior to both these hijos de puta, because every time I refill my bottle, some plastic gets taken from the ocean somehow – although I don’t really understand how.

 I get to Nuevos Ministerios train station and cut across to the metro, and am soon at the airport.
 I am travelling with hand luggage only, so can use the Terminal 3 entrance.